Cantera/cantera-website/pages/science/reactors/reactors.rst

                   .. container:: card-text

-                     Derivations of governing equations for an Ideal Gas Control Volume Reactor.
+                     A reactor where the volume is prescribed by the motion of the reactor's walls, specialized for ideal gas mixtures.
-                     A reactor where all gasses follow the ideal gas law, volume is prescribed by the motion of the reactor's walls, and temperature is the energy equation state variable.
+                     The state variables are the mass, volume, temperature, and species mass fractions.

 .. container:: container